Hi and welcome to the Humanities Department page!

 The Year 8 Humanities program is divided between the National Curriculum units for History & Geography.

 The History units, studied in Terms 3 and 4, begin with the end of the ancient era and progress on to the modern period: 650AD – 1750.
-Specifically, students will study the Medieval period before focussing on the Black Plague.
+Specifically, students will study the Medieval period before focusing on the Black Plague.
 Students will then move on to Japan during the Shogunate period.

-The second Geography unit 'Changing Nations' looks at the growth of cities and the pressure this places on the environment, which in turn requires investment in infrastructure such as housing, road, schools and other services.
+The second Geography unit 'Changing Nations' looks at the growth of cities and the pressure this places on the environment, which in turn requires investment in infrastructure such as housing, roads, schools and other services.

 Year 9